radwankakar/infrastructure/docs/adr/0013-use-ansible-for-configuration.md

 * Good, because ansible is already installed and configured, requiring no extensive setup on our part
 * Good, because lots of documentation about ansible syntax exists, making it fairly approachable to start learning
+* Good, because it (generally) will only run updates that need to be run (vs. scripting with bash, etc.)
+* Good, because it allows us to have some level of configuration as code, which means also leveraging code review processes when making changes via ansible, ensure it is repeatable, etc.
+* Good, because doesn't require us to redeploy existing machines (vs. using a golden image/pre-packed AMI) to manage and make changes
 * Good, does not require an agent on systems and uses python and ssh
 * Bad, because no notion of state.
 Ansible does not track dependencies and executes tasks until they complete successfully or fail.
 This means we have to be extra vigilant to make sure the state of a machine is as expected